 FH sufferers may be either heterozygous or homologous for a particular mutation in the receptor gene.
 Homozygotes exhibit grossly elevated serum cholesterol (primarily in LDLs).
 The elevated levels of LDLs result in their phagocytosis by macrophages.
 These lipid-laden phagocytic cells tend to deposit within the skin and tendons, leading to xanthomas.
 A greater complication results from cholesterol deposition within the arteries, leading to atherosclerosis, the major contributing factor of nearly all cardiovascular diseases.back to the top

 Lipoprotein(a) [Lp(a)] was originally described as a new serum lipoprotein particle by Kare Berg in 1963.
-Lp(a) is composed of a common LDL nucleus linked to a molecule of apolipoprotein(a) [apo(a)] by disulfide bonds between a cysteine residue in a Kringle-IV (KIV) type 9 domain in apo(a) and a cysteine residue in apolipoprotein B-100 (apoB-100).
+Lp(a) is composed of a common LDL nucleus linked to a molecule of apolipoprotein(a) [apo(a); encoded by the LPA gene] by disulfide bonds between a cysteine residue in a Kringle-IV (KIV) type 9 domain in apo(a) and a cysteine residue in apolipoprotein B-100 (apoB-100).
 When attached to apoB-100 the apo(a) protein surrounds the LDL molecule.
 Synthesis of Lp(a) occurs in the liver.
 The half-life of Lp(a) in the circulation is approximately 3–4 days.
 Although Lp(a) was described over 40 years ago its precise physiological function remains unclear.
 However, numerous epidemiological studies have demonstrated that elevated plasma levels of Lp(a) are a significant risk factor for the development of atherosclerotic disease.

 The Kringle domains of apo(a) exhibit 75%-85% similarity to the KIV domains of plasminogen.
 The Kringle domain is a highly glycosylated domain found in numerous proteins and is so-called because the three dimensional structure resembles a looped Danish pastry.
 Each Kringle domain is composed of approximately 80 amino acid residues and the structure is stabilized by three internal disulfide bonds.
 There are 10 distinct sub-classes of KIV domain in apo(a) designated KIV1 through KIV10.
 The apo(a) KIV1 and KIV3 through KIV10 domains are present as single-copy domains.
-The KIV2 domain is present in a variable number of repeated copies and constitutes the molecular basis for the highly variable size of Lp(a) in different individuals.
+The KIV2 domain is present in a variable number of repeated copies (from 2–43) and constitutes the molecular basis for the highly variable size of Lp(a) in different individuals.
 Apo(a) also contains a Kringle V (KV) domain that resembles the catalytic domain of plasminogen.
-Indeed, the apo(a) gene (gene symbol = LPA) located on chromosome 6 is a member of the plasminogen superfamily and given the similarities between apo(a) and plasminogen it has been hypothesized that apo(a) influences the processes of hemostasis.
+Indeed, the apo(a) gene located on chromosome 6q26 is a member of the plasminogen superfamily and given the similarities between apo(a) and plasminogen it has been hypothesized that apo(a) influences the processes of hemostasis.

 Apo(a) proteins exhibit a variability in size due to a polymorphism caused by a variable number of the KIV repeats.
 To date at least seven different isoforms of Lp(a) have been characterized based upon electrophoretic mobilities.
 These different isoforms are designated F, B, and S1 through S5.
 The different isoforms are grouped into low molecular weight (LMW) and high molecular weight (HMW) isoforms determined by the number of KIV repeats in the apo(a) protein found in the Lp(a).
 The level of Lp(a) found in healthy individuals depends upon whether their plasma contains the LMW or HMW isoforms.
 Individuals with the LMW isoforms have high plasma Lp(a) concentration while those with the HMW isoforms have low concentrations.